HediBenFraj/Image_Search_Enigine/README.md

 # Image_Search_Enigine
-This is an image search engine using Unsplash api and Semantic UI kit.
+This is an image search engine using ReactJs, Unsplash api and Semantic UI kit.

 How to use it :